 Distracted driving, and texting while driving in particular, are among the leading causes of auto accidents in Kansas City and throughout Kansas and Missouri.

 If your car was rear-ended or struck by a driver who ran a stoplight, you may wonder if texting contributed to the at-fault driver’s recklessness.
 You may also be wondering how you could ever prove that other driver was on his or her cell phone at the time of the crash.
+This can be especially difficult if the other driver is lying or not being 100% truthful about how the accident happened.

 Fortunately, there are several way you may be able to prove the other driver was distracted by cell phone use at or near the time of the crash.